The detailed Web: Understanding the Liver's Blood Supply

 Q4: What are the symptoms of impaired liver blood flow?

 A4: Symptoms can vary greatly depending on the cause and severity of the impairment.
-However, common symptoms can include jaundice (yellowing of the skin and eyes), abdominal pain, fatigue, ascites (fluid accumulation in the abdomen), and altered mental status (in severe cases).
+Still, common symptoms can include jaundice (yellowing of the skin and eyes), abdominal pain, fatigue, ascites (fluid accumulation in the abdomen), and altered mental status (in severe cases).

 Q5: How is the blood supply to the liver assessed?